EXPLORING THE PAINTED WORLD OF THE ANCIENT SAN BUSHMEN OF ZIMBABWE: FROM ANTBEARS TO KUDUS AND BEYOND

 7:30 PM, Tuesday, February 16, 2021

 via Zoom at your Computer or Smart Phone

-As usual, an email will go out this weekend with the Zoom invitation, our speaker will be UNM Professor Frances Hayashida.
+As usual, an email will go out this weekend with the Zoom invitation.
 The meeting will start at 7:00, to give people more time to trickle in and have some social time, with the business meeting to start at 7:30.

 The Albuquerque Archaeological Society is an avocational group that advocates preserving archaeological and other cultural resources by informing members and the public about archaeological and ethnological subjects through our meetings, presentations, newsletter, other electronic media, field trips, volunteer efforts, field surveys, and studies.
 Membership is only $25 for an individual or family, and it’s free to students with a Student ID or current class schedule.
 Membership puts you on our mailing list for our monthly newsletter, and gives you access to our field trips, volunteering endeavors, and our seminars.
 However, our meetings are always free and open to the public, with a guest lecturer and refreshments, great conversation, and the chance to socialize with those who share an interest in archaeology, both professionals and avocational members.
 Come see what we’re all about!
 We’d love your company!